2016 Melbourne Cup

-The 2016 Emirates Melbourne Cup was the 156th running of the Melbourne Cup, a prestigious Australian Thoroughbred horse race.
+The 2016 Emirates Melbourne Cup was the 156th running of the Melbourne Cup, an Australian thoroughbred horse race.
 The race, run over 3200 m, was held on 1 November 2016 at Melbourne's Flemington Racecourse.
 The date was a public holiday in the state of Victoria.
 The final field for the race was declared on 29 October.
 The total prize money for the race was A$6.2 million, the same as the previous year.

-The winner was Almandin, ridden by Kerrin McEvoy and trained by Robert Hickmott.
+The winner was Almandin, ridden by Kerrin McEvoy, who won his 2nd Melbourne Cup after a 16-year gap between his first Melbourne Cup win, and trained by Robert Hickmott.
 Heartbreak City ran second and Hartnell third.

-The race was run in 3:20:58 Commentator Greg Miles called his 36th and last Melbourne Cup.
+The race was run in 3:20:58.
+Commentator Greg Miles called his 36th and last Melbourne Cup.

 Field

 This is a list of horses which ran in the 2016 Melbourne Cup.